 And then, even though it’s not strictly radio – in fact it’s YouTube and Facebook which are of course both visual media – there’s the wacky world according to two pop stars from my younger days.
 Toyah Wilcox and Robert Fripp are, in my considered opinion, completely daft.
 Their social media posts are also wildly entertaining and very funny.
 That the genres of punk and prog rock can form such a long-lasting relationship is, I think, remarkable.
 They call themselves, pretty obviously, “Toyah and Fripp’s Sunday lunch”.
 Topics for discussion – if that’s the right word here – include whether girls can dance to King Crimson, and Fripp trying but failing to sing a love song to his wife.
 They’re all worth searching out.
 But this one is my favourite:

 Meanwhile, my other question is: where did all the DJs from the 1970s, 80s and 90s go?
 People such as Mike Read, Emperor Rosko, David Hamilton, and David Jensen?
-The answer is here: at United DJs [Update Dec 2020: read this.
-Sad news] [Further update Jan 2021: read this.
-Great news].
-The internet radio station had a postal address in Slough – the town in Berkshire where the BBC TV mocumentary The Office was set.
+The answer was to United DJs, which was a UK online radio serice which sadly closed after three years at the end of December 2020.
+The station, when it was operating, had a postal address in Slough – the town in Berkshire where the BBC TV mocumentary The Office was set.
 Is there a connection?
 No.

 And finally, the radio anorak within me found this link recently.
 It’s a re-creation of the old BBC PPM meter (I make no guarantees of third-party sites or associated downloadable software, by the way).